Charley Foy: The Seven Little Foys

 As a youth, Foy wanted to be a professional ball player.
-Foy's entry into show business came when his father created "Eddie and the Seven Little Foys" in 1912, which became one of the most sought after acts on the Vaudeville stage.
+His entry into show business came when his father created "Eddie and the Seven Little Foys" in 1912, which became one of the most sought-after acts on the Vaudeville stage.
 The act consisted of skits, songs, and dance, featuring the senior Eddie and his seven children.
-Occasionally, their mother would also appear with them on-stage up until her death in 1918.
+Occasionally, their mother also appeared with them on-stage until her death in 1918.
 They debuted at the New Brighton Theater on Long Island, New York on August 19, 1912, before moving to the Union Square Theatre in New York City the following week.
 Over the next six years, the act appeared in New York theaters and on tours throughout the country.
 In 1913, after opening in New York at the Union Square, the group toured 13 cities in 17 weeks.
 Charley Foy made his film debut this year, in a Majestic Motion Picture film short, "The Other Side of the Fence", as a precocious youth who has many adventures.
-The following year they worked all 52 weeks.
+The following year, they worked all 52 weeks.
 They opened the year on New Year's Day, covering 21 cities before having a three-week stint at the Palace Theatre, followed by a two-week engagement back at the Brighton Theater.
 They closed the year with another 19-week, 9 city tour.